yetanotherco/yet-another-bridge/README.md

    ..
    # To upgrade Starknet contract
-   ESCROW_CONTRACT_ADDRESS = Address of the Starknet smart contract, this value should be empty, and is automatically ..
+   ESCROW_CONTRACT_ADDRESS = You can either set an escrow address manually or run deploy.sh, and it will be set automatically ..
 ```